Grand luxury riad courtyard with a central fountain, zellige-tiled columns and orange trees

 Best Luxury Riads in Morocco

 From royal palaces to intimate courtyard gems.
-Our hand-picked selection of Morocco's finest riads, personally visited and verified by our travel designers.
+A hand-picked selection of Morocco's finest riads, with the stays we arrange through licensed local partners.

-Updated for 2026 with current prices, availability tips, and insider booking advice.
+Updated for 2026 with indicative prices, availability tips, and insider booking advice.

 What Makes a Riad Special